 TAX REBATE FOR INTERNATIONAL VFX PRODUCTION

-The Tax Rebate for International Production gives 30% rebate on your French VFX studio bill, provided you spend at least €250k in eligible expenditures
+The Tax Rebate for International Production gives you 30% rebate on your French VFX studio bill, provided you spend at least €250k in eligible expenditures.
+NEW: 10% bonus available !

 HOW TO GET THE TRIP?

 To get the TRIP, you have to work with a French Production Service Company, (which can be a VFX studio or another French company).